elemental/elemental-web/source/doc-dev/core/dist_matrix/ADM.rst

       Return true if the row, column, or entry, respectively, is assigned to this process.

-   .. cpp:function:: DistData DistData() const

-      Returns a description of the distribution and alignment information

    .. rubric:: Single-entry manipulation (global)

    .. cpp:function:: scalarType Get( Int i, Int j ) const